Gosu for C++

 You can check out the GitHub CI configurations to see which compilers and OS versions are verified to work at the moment.

 Installation is especially easy on macOS with Homebrew: brew install libgosu

 C++ Project Structure

 The wiki has platform-specific guides for setting up C++ projects.

 Alternatively, you can take a look at the Gosu port of TheOm3ga’s FreeGemas.

 The port is unfinished and rough, but the project can be built for Linux and macOS with CMake, and for macOS and iOS with Xcode.

 The RubyMotion version of Gosu is a work in progress port and does not support Android.

-Its repository is structured in a way that makes it easy to run the same code with ‘normal’ Ruby, RubyMotion for macOS and RubyMotion for iOS.
-(Please don’t let the unfinished gameplay and missing artwork distract you.)
+The motion-gosu GitHub project includes an example project that is structured in a way that makes it easy to run the same code with ‘normal’ Ruby, RubyMotion for macOS, and RubyMotion for iOS.

 A Word of Warning…